In May of 1993 five of us left Roasio to visit the most famous and interesting landmarks of Australia.

 Planisphere placed at the entrance of the Museum: Each string represents an emigrant who left Roasio, and the Country he settled in.

-We managed to classify 466 identity records (today the records are 1221) of people of Roasio who had gone abroad, and 400 other items including pictures, letters and other material (today, between items on show and items kept in the archives, our collection has about 1000 elements).
+We managed to classify 466 identity records (today the records are 1221) of people of Roasio who had gone abroad, and 400 other items including pictures, letters and other material (today, between items on show and items kept in the archives, our collection counts around 1000 documents).

-To find the necessary funds to cover our expenses we set up a non profit organization called "Museo dell'emigrante" (Emigrant Museum), and between the fees from the associates, the generosity of our people, the donations of some praiseworthy, the grants of the provincial administration of Vercelli, and the help of companies and local banks, we were able to fully renovate the space the administration of Roasio had made available to us.
+To find the necessary funds to cover our expenses we set up a non profit organization called "Museo dell'emigrante" (Emigrant Museum), and between the fees from our members, the generosity of our people, the donations of some praiseworthy, the grants of the provincial administration of Vercelli, and the help of businesses and local banks, we were able to fully renovate the space the administration of Roasio had made available to us.

 On the 22nd of April 2001 "Museo dell'emigrante" was officially opened, gathering within its walls the stories of five generations of emigrants who fought for the life and well-being of their families.